Caleb9/syno-photo-frame/README.md

    the distinction between an "album" and a "folder")
 1. Click "Share" button in the album
 2. Check "Enable share link" option
-3. Copy the Share Link somewhere - you'll need it when setting up the app on Raspberry Pi later on
+3. Copy / write down the Share Link - you'll need it when setting up the app on Raspberry Pi later on
-4. Set Privacy Settings to "Public - Anyone with the link can view"
+4. Set Privacy Settings to one of the "Public" options
-5. __Do NOT enable Link Protection__ - support for password protection
-   might get implemented in the future, for now the assumption is that the NAS and Pi are on the same *private* LAN.
+5. Optionally, enable Link Protection - if password is set, you will need to provide it using the `--password` option when running the app on Raspberry Pi.
+In case of accessing the NAS over internet or an untrusted LAN, I recommend making sure your share link uses the HTTPS (not HTTP) scheme to prevent exposing the password.
 6. Click Save

 ![Share Album](doc/ShareLink.png)